Rating: Tony McCreathby

 One thing annoyed me off the bat and almost stopped me doing the trial.
 You have to provide credit card details up front and remember to cancel before the trial ends, or you pay.
 I very rarely sign up when they do this, it was their lucky day.

 The first thing I did was to compare the data numbers with what I get from other sources.
-I have data from Google Webmaster Tools, MajesticSEO/Raven, Moz Open Site Explorer and Bing.
+I have data from the Google Search Console (Google Webmaster Tools), MajesticSEO/Raven, Moz Open Site Explorer and Bing.
 Here are the numbers:

 |Open Site Explorer||151||368|

-In this case Google Webmaster Tools has the broadest sample of data (domains) with MajesticSEO coming up second.
+In this case the Google Search Console has the broadest sample of data (domains) with MajesticSEO coming up second.
 Then CognitiveSEO follows up, beating Open Site Explorer and Bing.

 One great advantage CognitiveSEO has is that you can import links from all the above tools and have it merge their links in.
 Best of all worlds.